ArkEcosystemArchive/legacy-docs/UserGuide_README.txt

 Personal goal: I aimed to write this guide in a tone that was softer than most software user guides.
 My intended audience is the average, everyday user that is not necassarily tech savy.
 I wanted to avoid the rigid and confusing nature of a lot of other user guides out there for software.
+I also left specific items 'undefined' to avoid conflict/confusion for when ARKV2 releases and those variables change.

 Result: I believe I accomplished that while also aligning my tone with how other Ark blogs and write-ups appear.